named-data-ndnSIM/ndnSIM/docs/source/applications.rst

      helper.SetAttribute ("Batches", StringValue ("1s 1 2s 5 10s 2"));

-NdnConsumerWindow
+ConsumerWindow
 ^^^^^^^^^^^^^^^^^^

-:ndnsim:`NdnConsumerWindow` is an application generating a variable rate Interest traffic.
+:ndnsim:`ConsumerWindow` is an application generating a variable rate Interest traffic.
 It relies on an optional NACK-Interest feature and implements a simple sliding-window-based Interest generation mechanism.

 .. code-block:: c++

-   // Create application using the app helper NdnAppHelper consumerHelper ("ns3::NdnConsumerWindow");
+   // Create application using the app helper ndn::AppHelper consumerHelper ("ns3::ndn::ConsumerWindow");

 This applications has the following attributes: